Tips for Visiting South Island, New Zealand

 When hiring a car, if possible and if budget allows, get a 4WD or at least a car with a high wheelbase as some journeys may involve driving through fords and large potholes.
 That said, ploughing our cheap little hatchback through shallow rivers only added to the adventure!

 When getting car insurance, make sure you pay the extra to get windscreen protection.
 There are so many uncovered roads on the South Island that chips and cracks are pretty common.
 The cover is usually very cheap, but going without can cost a small fortune if an accident happens.
+If you are involved in a car accident and get hurt, you can contact a local personal injury lawyer who can help you obtain compensation.

 For those travelling on a budget or who don’t have a licence, a Flexipass allows you to bus between cities and towns in New Zealand.